MMDataLab/MMDataLab/README.md

 # # Hey! 👋 I'm Mohamed

 Hi there!
 I'm Mohamed, an aspiring data analyst with a passion for uncovering insights from complex datasets.
-My journey involves turning raw data into actionable knowledge to help drive decision-making strategies.
+My journey involves turning raw data into actionable knowledge to help drive strategic decisions usiing data as a means.

 ## About me